 In early 2022, the Horsham Rural City Council commenced a process to create an Economic and Social Plan in collaboration with the Natimuk community.
-A consultancy, Projectura, was engaged by Council to collaborate with the community and develop the Plan.
-An eight-person Community Reference Group was formed to oversee the project.
+Projectura, was engaged by Council to collaborate with the community and develop the Plan.
+An eightperson Community Reference Group oversaw the project.